Rmrti/Phase-1-Project/README.md

     3. Comments: Add and view comments for the movie.

 Use the "Add to Favorites" button to save the movie to your favorites list.

+### Alternatively you can visit the live site as hosted on Github Pages : https://rmrti.github.io/Phase-1-Project/

 #Key Components
 1. HTML Structure